PedrooAm/Clone/content/courses/microsoft-azure-training/fundamentals/general.md

 course_date: To Be Announced
 course_time: Or contact us to set up a dedicated session
 # apply payment url
-apply_url : "#"
+apply_url : "/contact"
 # course fee
-fee : "N/A"
+fee : TBA
-button_text: "To Be Announced"
+button_text: "To Be Announced Or Contact Us"
 ---

 #### About the Course